-A condition for a Phase 1 assessment should be carried out to identify and consider potential risks associated with land contamination either to, or as a result of the development.
+It is requested that a condition requiring a phase 1 land contamination assessment is imposed to identify and consider potential risks associated with land contamination either to, or as a result of, the development.

 Public Open Space Manger

 The Council should seek £1,100 per dwelling in lieu of on-site provision, off-site contribution will be used to enhance existing public open space at the Skatepark, Buckley.